• Skip to primary navigation

 Health information: Polio, Typhoid: Vaccination recommended

-Other Health Risks: Bilharzia Cholera and Rabies.
+Other Health Risks: Bilharzia, Cholera and Rabies are present.

 ATM availability: Unavailable.